jundalisay/spblist/content/en/material/fallacies/einstein.md

 ---
 title: "The Damage Einstein Has Done"
-description: ""
+description: "The damage that Einstein has done to humanity may be ranked as follows"
+date: 2024-12-25
 weight: 2
 image: "/covers/einstein.jpg"
 ---

-The damage that Einstein has done to humanity may be ranked as follows
+The damage that Einstein has done to humanity may be ranked as follows:

 Damage | Reason
 --- | ---